leogx9r/DiscordCrypt/TECHNICALITIES.md

 #### User Message Authentication

-By default, all user messages contain a [HMAC](https://en.wikipedia.org/wiki/HMAC) tag prepended to it.
+All user messages contain a [HMAC](https://en.wikipedia.org/wiki/HMAC) tag prepended to it.

 This HMAC uses SHA-256 along with the primary message key to form a hash of the outer ciphertext of the message.